nposdalj/PropaMod/README.md

 The workflow for PropagationModeling is summarized here:
 ![Workflow diagram for PropagationModeling.](https://github.com/nposdalj/PropagationModeling/blob/main/PropagationModeling_README_Fig2.png)

+White scripts are included in PropagationModeling; yellow scripts are contained in the Acoustics Toolbox.
+Blue boxes are file outputs.

 ### U.1 Download ocean state data and generate sound speed profiles: `plotSSP.m`
 `plotSSP.m` is responsible for calculating the sound speed profile at each study site.